Race delayed a week to 2/28/21

 I would suggest that beginner riders on MTBs do just the 2nd loop, and that beginners on gravel/CX bikes do just the first loop.
 If you are on a gravel/CX bike with narrower tires and would like to avoid the gnarlier bits on the 2nd loop, you could do the first loop twice.
 I will time you for this option.

-The first loop is larger and less technical.
+The first loop (green) is larger and less technical.
 It climbs up to the (now decommissioned) John F. Kennedy Campground, all on open gravel roads, then goes left (north) along the USFS boundary on a rolling narrow double track, (there are a few rocky bits, the only ones on the first loop) then back down to Rio Del Oro loop, which is a graded gravel road.
 Here you will turn right (north) and it will do a few rollers then descend back down.
 At the bottom you cut back south to the finish area to start the 2nd lap.

-The 2nd loop takes you up and down the open ridges SE of the start area.
+The 2nd loop (yellow) takes you up and down the open ridges SE of the start area.
 There are thee climbs and two descents.
 This section has a few rocky sections, where you will be glad of the recommended 40mm or bigger tires.
 It should be rideable for most riders except for the base of the first climb, where you will have to push 30-40ft.
 From here it climbs up on an open ridge, then down the next valley, then up the crest of the next ridge.
 It then descends the next ridge.
 There are a few rocky bits here.
 The road then turns left for a giant rollercoaster like valley taking you to the next ridge.
 The valley is kind of rocky at the bottom, with a steep climb back up on to the next ridge.
 Once on top there is one more kind of rocky downhill bit as you come close to a fence line.
 From here you stay beside the fence for another 3 miles of fairly mellow climbing, on a scenic fairly smooth road, through occasional juniper groves.
-From here you go north on a road paralleling the narrow double track of the first lap (on the other side of the fence) and descend on the same road as the first lap.
+At the top you go north on a road paralleling the narrow double track of the first lap (on the other side of the fence) and descend on the same road as the first lap.
 At Rio del Oro, you go left instead of right for a fast descent, at the bottom you will go left for a little easy climb up to the finish area.